Zuckerberg apologizes for his tone-deaf VR cartoon tour of Puerto Rico devastation

 “When you’re in VR yourself, the surroundings feel quite real.
 But that sense of empathy doesn’t extend well to people watching you as a virtual character on a 2D screen.
 That’s something we’ll need to work on over time,” Zuckerberg said in another comment he left.

 Facebook is generally pretty careful to isolate its CEO from opportunities for bad press, Zuckerberg has an extensive team helping him maintain his manicured public image on the social media site.
 With tools like Facebook Live that demand less scripted moments, this level of media-training can stutter, especially when you don’t have the advantage of seeing an outside view of what exactly you look like while it’s all going down.
-Someone should’ve known better.

 Facebook specifically chose a fun, vibrant cartoon-like mood for their VR Spaces app so that users wouldn’t feel intimidated by the control scheme.
 That works fine for watching a movie preview or drawing something in VR but Facebook should probably save conversations of it being easier to “move bits than atoms” for segments that don’t feel an awful lot like disaster tourism.